 In a neural network, a perceptron is the processing unit that performs computations to extract features.
 It is the building block of the Artificial Neural Network (ANN).

-A single layer perceptron is the simplest neural network without any hidden layer.
+A single-layer perceptron is the simplest neural network without any hidden layer.
 It is a linear classifier with only one neuron and can perform binary classification.
-It can only classify the linear separable classes having output as binary.
+It can only classify linear separable classes with binary output.

-A multilayer perceptron (MLP) is another class of Artificial Neural Network (ANN) that has more than one perceptron.
-MLP consists of three layers: input, hidden, and output layer.
-The input layer receives the information, and the output layer makes the prediction or decision.
+A multilayer perceptron (MLP) is another Artificial Neural Networks (ANN) class with more than one perceptron.
+MLP consists of three layers: input, hidden, and output.
+The input layer receives information, and the output layer makes the prediction or decision.

-There can be one or more hidden layers in an MLP.
-It can classify the non-linearly separable data points as hidden, and the output layer uses a nonlinear activation function.
+An MLP can have one or more hidden layers.
+It can classify the nonlinearly separable data points as hidden, and the output layer uses a nonlinear activation function.

 8. What are the components of the neural network?